 Guide to Draw Bias in Horse Racing: Which Courses Have Bias?

-Understanding draw bias in horse racing is crucial when attempting to predict the winner.
-Some race tracks have strong biases, whilst others don’t.
+Understanding what a draw means in horse racing is crucial when predicting the winner.

 By the end, you’ll know everything about the subject.
 Let’s dive in…

-Most punters naturally focus on reading the going, distance, jockey and trainer form.
+Most punters naturally focus on reading the going, distance, jockey, and trainer form.
 However, all of that goes out the window when you have an obvious draw bias.
 We’ve all seen those big handicaps at Royal Ascot where half the track is miles ahead of the other side.
 Usually, the commentator refers to the “stands side” and the “far side” because sometimes there’s an obvious draw bias up the middle of the track.

 Over time, even after a few races, the jockeys will try to position themselves to get onto the best part of the track to gain an advantage.
 Sometimes this isn’t possible, which is why Royal Ascot is a good example with 30 runners in a handicap…

-You can gain an edge when betting by focusing solely on courses which have a draw bias.
+You can gain an edge when betting by focusing solely on courses that have a draw bias.
 Horse racing draw bias is a big area most professional punters will focus on!
 The Royal Ascot one is a good example, but there are plenty of courses around the UK that have an obvious track bias.

 It should also be noted that on the day of racing any track can have a draw bias.
 It might be a case where they have over-watered an area of the track and one side is faster than the other side.
 We could have a very strong crosswind, and it pays to be on the other side of the track.
 Another classic example that’s easy to understand is that a horse might like good ground, and the ground is riding better on a certain side of the track – the jockey will then want to position himself on the “best” ground, but obviously where the horse is drawn has a huge impact on whether he/she can achieve that.
 On the All Weather surfaces, you’ll have types of track when they are more raced on than others.

 Remember the old track at Southwell; it always paid to race up the middle and when horses came up against the rails it was like they were running in quick-sand.
 Very rarely did we see a horse fly up the rails and win; unless they enjoyed heavy ground and it was a slow-motion finish.
-Here are some examples of tracks where there is an obvious draw bias;

 Beverly